SN0103/Chatbot/README.md

-This is a code for Chatbot using nltk library.
+This is a code for Chatbot using nltk library and ChatterBot library.